Veridium/bops-heroku-demo/README.md

 4. Open a browser to http://localhost:3000/
 6. Open the Veridium Authenticator app on your mobile device
 7. Click "Log in" on the web site via your browser
-8. Use the QR code or Email-based methods for authentication
+8. Use the QR code (select enrolled name in the mobile app and scan) to authenticate *or* enter an email (for authentication via Push-notification)

 You can also deploy the app on Heroku: